NVIDIA/warp/docs/index.rst

     $ pip install warp-lang

-You can also use `pip install warp-lang[extras]` to install additional dependencies for USD-related features.
+You can also use ```pip install warp-lang[extras]``` to install additional dependencies for running examples and USD-related features.

-The binaries hosted on PyPI are currently built with the CUDA 12.5 runtime.
+The binaries hosted on PyPI are currently built with the CUDA 12 runtime and therefore require a minimum version of the CUDA driver of 525.60.13 (Linux x86-64) or 528.33 (Windows x86-64).

-Users requiring an older CUDA runtime in Warp can build Warp from source or install wheels hosted on GitHub as described in :ref:`GitHub Installation`.
+If you require GPU support on a system with an older CUDA driver, you can build Warp from source or install wheels built with the CUDA 11.8 runtime as described in :ref:`GitHub Installation`.

 Basic Example
 -------------